 Are you looking for awesome membership site statistics?
 You’re in luck!
 Because we’ve combed the internet to find insights about membership businesses.

-While it’s easy to start a membership site with a membership plugin like MemberPress, we thought you might be even more confident if you had a handy list of membership statistics to show you what’s happening in the membership economy today.
+But we thought you might be even more confident if you had a handy list of membership statistics to show you what’s happening in the membership economy today.

 - Learning Management Systems